-Why is website spelling and grammar important?
+Why are website spelling and grammar important?

-How often have you taken a look at your home page, sat back and thought – wow, that looks really great?
+How often have you taken a look at your home page, sat back, and thought – wow, that looks really great?

-So, Google think that ‘experience’ is important, and having invested time and effort in getting that perfect visitor to your website, what do you think would happen if they were then confronted with a page full of poor spelling and grammar mistakes?
+So, Google thinks that ‘experience’ is important, and having invested time and effort in getting that perfect visitor to your website, what do you think would happen if they were then confronted with a page full of poor spelling and grammar mistakes?

 They are likely to bounce away to one of your competitors, that’s what.
 If that wasn’t bad enough, search engines will note your high bounce rate and could demote your page in favour of your competition.

 As a website owner, you have no doubt spent a lot of time and money getting the look and feel of your website just as you want it.
 The same care isn’t always applied to the words on the page, though.

 This is kind of understandable.
 You want to make sure your brand is represented correctly on your site.
 However, although the design is important as a subliminal ‘first impression’, it’s actually your content that will keep the visitor on your website, and which will coax them through to a sale.
 Your design may grab your visitor, but it’s your content that will convert them into a customer.